Content

 FDA approved for more than 25 years

-The reality is that while hair loss is fairly common among men, beard hair loss is both less common and less well-studied.
-And that means fewer answers and fewer solutions, including for the question: Does beard growth oil work?
+While hair loss is fairly common among men, beard hair loss is seemingly less common and less studied.
+And that means fewer answers to questions like: Does beard growth oil work?

 The scientific community generally agrees that good beard care is about nourishing and moisturizing your hair follicles, as well as preventing problems like dry skin and beard dandruff.
-However, there’s no magic product on shelves today that can do all of it — including beard oil.
+While there are plenty of options for beard care available in stores, there’s no miracle product on shelves today that can do all of it — and that includes beard growth oil.

-Below, we’ve explained why these supposedly promising products might come up short on scientific support and what to do if you feel like you’re losing facial hair.
+Below, we explain why these supposedly promising products might come up short on scientific support and suggest some other options if you’re worried you’re losing facial hair.

 Content